AdobeDocs/experience-manager-65.pt-BR/help/forms/using/admin-help/creating-policies.md

 ---
-title: Criar e gerenciar políticas
+title: Criação e gerenciamento de políticas
 seo-title: Creating and managing policies
 description: Uma política é um conjunto de configurações de confidencialidade e usuários que podem acessar um documento ao qual a política é aplicada.
-Você pode criar e gerenciar vários tipos de políticas usando AEM formulários.
+Você pode criar e gerenciar vários tipos de políticas usando formulários AEM.
 seo-description: A policy is a set of confidentiality settings and users who can access a document to which the policy is applied.
 You can create and manage various types of policies using AEM forms.
 uuid: 72be06f3-3e90-495e-8425-72380d95704a
 contentOwner: admin